Important Consumer Information/Terms and Conditions

 Funds will be returned to the programs in the order specified by federal guidelines.

 A repayment to the Title IV programs may be required from the student when cash has been disbursed to the student from financial aid funds in excess of the amount of aid earned during the term.
 If the student owes a repayment to the programs, loan funds are returned within the terms of the promissory note.
 Grant funds owed by the student will be returned at 50% of the amount owed.

 If less aid for which the student was eligible was disbursed than was earned, the student may receive a post-withdrawal disbursement for the difference.
 The Office of Financial Aid will notify the student within 30 days of notification of withdrawal that these funds are available.
 The student must request these late disbursements in writing to the Office of Financial Aid.

 Institutional and state aid refunds will be calculated according to the Lake Erie College refund policy as posted in the official Schedule of Classes each semester.

 Financial Aid and Your Student Account

-Federal and state grants, Perkins loan, college grant and most institutional scholarship will appear on your bill as a credit.
-Stafford loans and PLUS loans will be posted to your student account when the funds are received by the college.
+Federal and state grants, Perkins loans, college grants and most institutional scholarships will appear on your bill as a credit.
+Stafford loans and PLUS loans will be posted to your student account when the funds are received by the College.
 Guarantee and origination fees of up to 4% will be deducted from the awarded loan amounts.
-If your financial aid awards are not sufficient to cover your bill, you must pay the remaining balance by the due date as follows:
+If your financial aid awards are not sufficient to cover your bill, you must pay the remaining balance by the due dates as follows: